getdunne/VanillaJuce/README.md

 - Dynamic editing of sound parameters is supported
 - Saving and recalling sound programs (via plugin host) is supported

+One important capability **VanillaJuce** doesn't yet support is *parameter automation*.
+I am in the process of prototyping approaches (see https://github.com/getdunne/juce-AudioParameterTest) and will be adding this soon.

 You can find *lots of detailed documentation* about **VanillaJuce** at http://getdunne.net/wiki/doku.php?id=vanillajuce.

 Shane Dunne,